|

 3.

-Place the remote and original
+Place the

-possible, press & hold down the button on the original remote that you wish to program onto button 1 of the
+4. Once you have the units arranged so the chips are as close to one another as possible, press & hold down the button on the original remote that you wish to program onto button 1 of the

-green briefly and then go dark briefly.
+remote light should light up green briefly and then go dark briefly.

-pulse three times.
-This should only
+remote pulse three times.

-take ~ 5-10 seconds.
+This should only take ~ 5-10 seconds.

-you do not see the three pulses, you have not successfully duplicated the code
+If you do not see the three pulses, you have not successfully duplicated the code from the original remote.

 If you do not see the green light pulse three times, repeat step 4 until the green light pulses 3 times.